hjuinj/Lipid-Simulation/config_create/README.md

 Given a pulled simulation trajectory along a reaction coordinate, it selects simulation windows at regular distance of separation between the two pulled groups (default 0.2 nm).

 ---

+- **transformations.py**

+A set of functions written by Christoph Gohlke that are mainly used to rotate and rescale difference configurations.